pdc-quantum/qml-cad/README.md

 The dataset was obtained  from: https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive

-Absurd values of 0.0 for cholesterol and for blood pressure were replaced by the mean of the correct values
+Absurd values of 0.0 for cholesterol and for blood pressure underwent mean substitution, because we are sure that these are missing values (more sophisticated methods for missing data can of course be contemplated).

 11 feature set: ['age', 'sex', 'chest pain type','resting bp s','cholesterol','fasting blood sugar',
                  'resting ecg','max heart rate','exercise angina', 'oldpeak', 'ST slope']